ruflab/shimmer/README.md

 - the GlobalWorkspace module (using LightningModule) in two flavors: deterministic or variational;
 - an interface for your expert domains that are connected to the GlobalWorkspace;
 - a generic and barebone VAE class;
-- a helper function to load configuration from yaml using OmegaConf.

 ## Install